tusharpnwar/Text-Checker-NLP-based-summarizer/README.md

-# Text-Summarizer
+# Text-Summarizer Using NLP

 Text-Summarizer is a tool designed to generate summaries of text with customizable lengths.
-It leverages natural language processing (NLP) techniques to provide concise and coherent summaries based on user preferences.
+It leverages natural language processing (NLP) techniques to provide concise and coherent summaries based on user preferences.It also enables to find the synonyms and finding grammatical mistake using the BERT model.

 ## Features
 - **Customizable Summary Length:** Adjust the length of the generated summaries to meet your needs.